-<Key consideration 2: An FMI's board of directors should clearly define the roles and responsibilities for addressing operational risk and should endorse the FMI's operational risk-management framework.
-Systems, operational policies, procedures, and controls should be reviewed, audited, and tested periodically and after significant changes.>
+< Key consideration 2: An FMI's board of directors should clearly define the roles and responsibilities for addressing operational risk and should endorse the FMI's operational risk-management framework.
+Systems, operational policies, procedures, and controls should be reviewed, audited, and tested periodically and after significant changes. >

-The Zengin-Net Board of Directors has established the Operational Risk Management Policy, Administrative Risk Management Policy and System Risk Management Policy, while a department has been designated in charge of each type of operational risk, which it manages.
+The Zengin-Net Board of Directors has established the Operational Risk

-Additionally, the board of directors receives reports on operational risk at least once every year, and when necessary, the board of directors instructs the senior managing director to make improvements and report on the status of these improvements.

-Zengin-Net, within its Domestic Funds Transfer Working Group and Operations and Systems Committee, examines necessary matters for the operation of the Zengin System, including matters concerning risk management, such as reporting obligations during a system failure by a bank's systems, as well as examines the functions of the Zengin System.
+Management Policy, Administrative Risk Management Policy and System Risk Management Policy, while a department has been designated in charge of each type of operational risk, which it manages. designated in charge of each type of operational fisk, which it manages.
+Additionally, the board of directors receives reports on operational risk at least once every year, and when necessary, the board of directors instructs the senior managing director to make improvements and report on the status of these improvements. - Zengin-Net, within its Domestic Funds Transfer Working Group and Operations and Systems Committee, examines necessary matters for the operation of the Zengin System, including matters concerning risk management, such as reporting obligations during a system failure in a bank's systems, while examining the functions of the Zengin System and ZEDI.
 As for internal procedures of Zengin-Net, based on policies resolved by the board of directors, and under the senior managing director's management, the secretariat carries out reviews and examinations at least once every year and obtains the approval of the senior managing director and heads of departments.
 Additionally, the status of Zengin-Net's operations and systems is audited by the Internal Audit Department and outside experts based on an internal audit plan.
 The Domestic Funds Transfer Working Group and Operations and Systems Committee mentioned above are comprised of representatives from Participating Banks and members of the secretariat.
 Representatives from Participating Banks are always included in these assessments and reviews.

-< Key consideration 3: An FMI should have clearly defined operational reliability objectives and should have policies in place that are designed to achieve those objectives.>
+(Note) Although ZEDI does not directly handle funds clearing, it is listed as a reference. < Key consideration 3: An FMI should have clearly defined operational reliability objectives and should have policies in place T that are designed to achieve those objectives. >